AAClause/nvda-OpenAI/readme.md

 - `NVDA+e`: Take a screenshot and describe it.
 - `NVDA+o`: Grab the current navigator object and describe it.
+- `NVDA+:`: Toggle the microphone recording and transcribe the audio from anywhere.

 ## Included Dependencies